 Neither customary international law nor treaty-based standards require the application of a particular valuation methodology, leaving that choice to the tribunal.
 In light of the significant impact that the choice of valuation methodology can have on recovery, the subject warrants serious consideration but will only be treated briefly in this chapter given that Part III of this volume broadly covers valuation (including basic methods).

 Income-based approaches can refer to any of the following three methods: discounted cash flow (DCF), adjusted present value and capitalised cash flow.
 The DCF analysis, which is the most common valuation method, aims to calculate the present value of future expected cash flows.
-As discussed in ‘Country risk as an element of discount rate’, infra, the determination of the appropriate rate at which to discount future cash flows to current value in investment arbitration raises the additional issue of whether to add country risks concerning potentially illegal state conduct.
+As discussed in ‘Country risk as an element of discount rate’ below, the determination of the appropriate rate at which to discount future cash flows to current value in investment arbitration raises the additional issue of whether to add country risks concerning potentially illegal state conduct.

 Tribunals’ willingness to apply the DCF analysis typically depends on whether there is a sufficient basis to estimate future cash flows, and numerous tribunals have rejected application of the DCF analysis where projections are deemed too speculative.
 Where an investment is a start-up with no track record, history of performance or other solid basis on which to make projections of profits, a tribunal may decide not to apply the DCF analysis.